 Unfortunately, it was a struggle for Carlos Munoz in the No. 14.
 Running 13th in the morning warm-up gave him some hope but the race didn’t go as well as hoped.
 Starting 20th, the team opted for an alternate fuel strategy which needed strategically-placed yellows to work.
 Unfortunately with just one yellow late in the race, the alternate fuel strategy didn’t work.

 “Another long race,” Munoz said afterwards.
 “We went aggressive on strategy to get up front.
 We needed several yellows in the race to help us, but when we took a chance it didn't work.
 This year it seems taking a chance doesn't work for us in any of the races."

 Josef Newgarden won his second straight race of the season which put him in the lead for the Verizon IndyCar Series championship.
 Second through fifth were Will Power, Graham Rahal, Simon Pagenaud and Takuma Sato.

 Daly heads to Gateway Motorsports Park to test on Thursday.
 Teams are allowed to send one driver each to the test on the newly repaved track and since Daly topped both sessions of the Open Test held May 2nd, he was the choice for the Foyt team.

-The team will be heading to Pocono Raceway August 9th for a private test before the ABC Supply 500 at the 2.5-mile superspeedway on Sunday, Aug.
-19. The race will be broadcast live on NBC Sports Network starting at 1:30 p.m.
-ET.
+The next race is the ABC Supply 500 at Pocono Raceway on Sunday, Aug.
+20. It will be broadcast live on NBC Sports Network, starting at 2 p.m.
+EDT.